 - Talk with the doctor before starting any new drug, including prescription or OTC, natural products, or vitamins.

 - This medicine comes with an extra patient fact sheet called a Medication Guide.
 Read it with care.
-Read it again each time this medicine is refilled.
-If you have any questions about Extavia, please talk with the doctor, pharmacist, or other health care provider.
+Read it again each time Extavia (interferon beta-1b) is refilled.
+If you have any questions about Extavia (interferon beta-1b), please talk with the doctor, pharmacist, or other health care provider.